The Chocolate Show

 Overall, we give Sweetriot a five for taste and a star for packaging, if you like pop culture that is.

 : If I had to sum it up, I’d say that American chocolate makers have come a long way.

 In the end, for me France still wins first prize.
 The French win hands down on packaging, artistry and taste—but the Americans are catching up.
 The patriots are very creative, trying to push the envelope, and their marketing is more clever—or is that because I am conditioned to it?
 I don’t know, but here’s hoping that you, too, get to taste a lot of chocolate between now and your newest diet.
 There is no question: each person, Francophile or not, has her own ideas about what chocolate tastes best.

 Kathryn Nilsson Reichert is a corporate communications strategist and social-media expert who spends her days working for a Fortune 100 financial services company.
 In her off hours, she dreams about when she can return to Paris, and sit at a café all day and write.
 Follow Kathryn on Twitter at @knreichert.

 Karen Fawcett has run Bonjour Paris since the mid-1990s and is the grande dame of all us Johnny-come-lately bloggers!

-Editor’s note: In Paris and want to taste chocolate?
-Don’t waste another moment of your time—download our pastry and chocolate walking tour today!
+: In Paris and want to taste chocolate?
+Don’t waste another moment of your time—download our pastry and chocolate walking trip today!